- The prophets are God’s mouthpieces: the last 17 books of the Old Testament are mostly words straight from God.

 Song of Solomon

-Song of Solomon might be the most awkward book to read.
-It’s a celebration of love, beauty, sex, and marriage.
-The main characters are a bride and bridegroom, who sing back and forth to one another and to their community.
+Song of Solomon is a celebration of love, beauty, sex, and marriage.
+It’s a book of poetry featuring a bride and bridegroom, who sing back and forth to one another and to their community.
 You’ll find a lot of poetic references to the human anatomy, but you won’t see any mention of God as a person.

 This one isn’t as cut-and-dry as Esther.
 There’s one passage of Song of Solomon in which the bride describes the strength and intensity of true love.
 She compares this love to a fire, but what kind of fire?
 Our English Bible translations tend to differ on how Song of Solomon 8:6 should end.